 Dance with wolves (from afar)

-Soothe yourself with hot springs
+Soothe yourself at a natural hot spring

-Montana has natural hot springs for days, from hidden mountain pools to full-blown resorts.
+Elsewhere, Montana has natural hot springs for days, from hidden mountain pools to full-blown resorts.
 In the Pacific Northwest, many springs are surprisingly campable this time of year.
 In New Mexico, spring-hop though countless healing grottos, some clothing-optional, some shiny with obsidian.
 They don’t call it the Land of Enchantment for nothing.

 Take a beat for MLK Jr. Day